metacpan/metacpan-cpan-extracted/distros/T/Term-ANSIColor/README.md

 text attributes, most notably colors.
 It can be used to set the current text attributes or to apply a set of attributes to a string and reset the current text attributes at the end of that string.
-Eight-color, sixteen-color, and 256-color escape sequences are all supported.
+Eight-color, sixteen-color, 256-color, and true color (24-bit color) escape sequences are all supported.

 ## Description